 Emotional intelligence is the fourth core attribute that I try to uphold when applying myself as a Health and Safety professional.
 Emotional intelligence can be described as being able to identify and manage your own emotions as well as the emotions of others.

 I view self-awareness as extremely important when dealing with others.
 I’m perhaps lucky that I am often able to look at a situation, trust my intuition and calmly find a solution.
-Of course, there are some occasions (probably plenty, actually) when I’m faced with at a situation at work and I’m hit by blind panic, fear or anger.
+Of course, there are some occasions (probably plenty, actually) when I’m faced with a situation at work and I’m hit by blind panic, fear or anger.
 But I trust my ability to overcome such initial feelings and work towards a solution.

 Understanding and managing the emotions of others is often more complex.
 Whenever I work with someone I always try to see things from their point of view.
 I try to take a step back, keep my initial opinions and thoughts to myself, and put myself in their shoes.
 By empathising with their situation, I can begin to understand why they hold a particular viewpoint of why they’re behaving in a particular way.
 This then enables me to adapt my behaviour and the way I communicate with people to try and get the right result for everyone.

-Throughout my career in Health and Safety I’ve always sought to be an “enabler”.
+Throughout my career in Health and Safety, I’ve always sought to be an “enabler”.
 Rather than simply saying “no, we can’t do that, it’s too risky”, my starting point is always “how can I help you do what you need to do whilst also making sure it’s done safely.
 Emotional intelligence allows me to be professional, gain credibility and respect and, importantly, be solutions focussed.

 Why it’s important to be professional

 When you become qualified and work in Health and Safety, and you join IOSH or other member bodies, you become part of a wider community.
-A community whose aim is to create a world of work which is safe, healthy and sustainable.
-This is an ambitious aim and we cannot achieve this as individuals, we need support of the wider business world to help us deliver on this.
+A community whose aim is to create a world of work that is safe, healthy and sustainable.
+This is an ambitious aim and we cannot achieve this as individuals, we need support from the wider business world to help us deliver on this.